-Giraffe Heroes India (GH/India) brings Giraffe vision, strategies and tools for change to the 1.3 billion people on the Indian subcontinent – making it by far the largest Giraffe global affiliate launched to date.
+Giraffe Heroes India (GH/India) brings Giraffe vision, strategies and tools for change to the 1.3 billion people on the Indian subcontinent.
 Like all Giraffe Hero affiliates, GH/India tells the inspiring stories of the country’s heroes, motivating others to become heroic too.
-GH/India also offers practical tools citizen activists need to succeed, as well as Giraffe civic engagement programs in schools, helping young people build lives as courageous and compassionate citizens serving a vibrant India.

-From 2012 to 2014, GH/India honored eleven Giraffe Heroes.
-Read their detailed stories in the Giraffe Hero Database.
+Read their detailed stories by scrolling down to their names in the Giraffe Hero Database.

 Giraffe Heroes India was launched following the visit to India of John Graham, Director of Giraffe heroes International.
 Graham and Giraffe Heroes/India Director Vijay Saluja visited dozens of India’s leaders in government, business, media, education and the world of NGOs, seeking their advice and support.
 Everyone they talked to was very enthusiastic and offers of help have been pouring in.
 A two-hour meeting with the Maharaja of Jodhpur was important, but the Giraffe idea seemed to resonate among Indians of all ranks, who see the need for building more of the public-spirited courage necessary to take on the country’s daunting challenges.